ska-sa/tutorials/2_Radio_Astronomy_Honours/2_Radiation_Fundamentals/README.md

 Radiation Fundamentals
 ==================

 Some introductory Radiation Fundamentals ipython notebooks.
-Most of these notebooks were developed for the [NASSP](http://www.star.ac.za) honours course in Radio Astronomy.
+These notebooks were developed for the [NASSP](http://www.star.ac.za) honours course in Radio Astronomy.
 (Two of the notebooks include nbformat 2 versions, from IPython version 0.12, due to the then computer lab requirement of the NASSP course.)

 The notebooks demonstrate: